ricardo-agz/metro/README.md

 ## Admin Panel

-PyRails includes a built-in admin panel.
+Metro includes a built-in admin panel.
 You can view this at `/admin`

 You can disable this or change the admin route in the `config/development.py` or `config/production.py` file: